rewoma19/script-summer/enchantments/enchantments.md

 ### Retrieve a card from a stack

 To pick a card, return the card at index **position** from the given stack

+## Task 2

+### Exchange a card in the stack

+Perform some sleight of hand and exchange the card at index **postion** with the replacement card provided, Return the adjusted stack.